The Commission (Toronto Transit)

 “Why are you confusing me?
 Can’t you read?
 Learn to read!
 Why are you confusing me?”
 The Collector repeated under extreme duress.

 “I just wanted whole bills back in return, sir, nothing to confuse.”
-The flustered buyer sounded like a little girl surrounded by scary looking bully-boys about to pounce on her.
+The flustered customer sounded like a little girl surrounded by scary looking bully-boys about to pounce on her.

 “Read and look behind you.
 Just read and move along.”
 A thunderous voice commanded, the voice of Don Soprintendente, without any explanation as to what exactly was there to read and what was behind.